a-rahimi/parallel-training/parallelism.md

 schemes more closely reveals that they're in fact minor modifications of each other.

-This document shows that all these schemes are just instances of the same master schedule, parameterized by just two functions: A function that maps a work unit to a compute worker, and a second function that maps each stage of the pipeline to a worker that stores the source of truth for that stage's weights.
+All these schemes turn out to be instances of the same master schedule, parameterized by just two functions: A function that maps a work unit to a compute worker, and a second function that maps each stage of the pipeline to a worker that stores the source of truth for that stage's weights.
 Together, these two functions specify the schedule of computation and the implied transfer of weight and activation data.
 Changing these two functions produces the entire spectrium of distributed trainig algorithms.
 Along the way, we also discover